ukaiser-boisestate/ukaiser-boisestate.github.io/index.md

 ## Uwe Kaiser's research page

+My address: Department of Mathematics, Boise State University, 1900 University Drive, Boise, Idaho 83725

 My research interests are in Geometric topology.

 You can use the [editor on GitHub](https://github.com/ukaiser-boisestate/ukaiser.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.